dphhyland/draft-dphhyland-sse-fssp/fsdnp.md

 financial_account

     OPTIONAL.
-A subject identifier for the financial account.
+An identifier for the financial account.
+This identifier can be in any format, such as IBAN, account number, or other account identifier.

+transaction

+    OPTIONAL.
+An identifier for the transaction.
+This identifier can be in any format, such as transaction ID, reference number, or other transaction identifier.

 ## 4. Event Types